 This tour involves a lot of walking in Bruges, so wear comfortable shoes and clothes.
 It is usually warm and humid in Bruges during the day.

 Why take a day tour to Bruges from Paris?

 - Checking off city highlights from another country – 2 countries in one day

 - Bruges can be explored in a day.
 Most of the city’s sightseeing areas are located in the old town square (by Grokt Markt)

 - Tours also include guided tour of Bruges

-Note: The same Schengen Visa is applicable for both France and Belgium.
+- Note: The same Schengen Visa is applicable to both France and Belgium.
 No multiple visa entry is required as you won’t be leaving the Schengen visa zone.

 Day trip from Paris to London (England)

 Paris to London and back is possible.
-Thanks to the high speed trains (we love Rail Europe), it is super easy and convenient to explore another city in less then 24 hours.
-This day tour utilizes the high speed trains and takes you to London for a 16 hour sightseeing tour.
+Thanks to the high-speed trains (we love Rail Europe), it is super easy and convenient to explore another city in less than 24 hours.
+This day tour utilizes the high-speed trains and takes you to London for a 16-hour sightseeing tour.

 Why take a day tour to London from Paris?